Hierarchical Model Database | History, Examples and Comparison

 • Library Catalogs: Libraries organize books in a hierarchy.
 The top level might be Genres (like Fiction, Non-Fiction), which branch into Sub-genres (Mystery, Biography), and finally to individual books.
 This makes searching for specific types of books easier.

-Advantages of Hierarchical Database Model
+What are the Advantages of Hierarchical Database Model?

 • Simple Structure: The parent-child hierarchy is easy to understand and use, especially for data with a natural order, like organization charts or file systems.